wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 {::boilerplate bcp14-tagged}

-# Protocol Overview Roughtime is a protocol for rough time
+# Protocol Overview

-synchronization that enables clients to provide cryptographic proof of server malfeasance.
+Roughtime is a protocol for rough time synchronization that enables clients to provide cryptographic proof of server malfeasance.
 It does so by having responses from servers include a signature over a value derived from a nonce in the client request.
 This provides cryptographic proof that the timestamp was issued after the server received the client's request.
 The derived value included in the server's response is the root of a Merkle tree which includes the hash of the client's nonce as the value of one of its leaf nodes.
 This enables the server to amortize the relatively costly signing operation over a number of client requests.
 Single server mode: At its most basic level, Roughtime is a one round protocol in which a completely fresh client requests the current time and the server sends a signed response.
 The response includes a timestamp and a radius used to indicate the server's certainty about the reported time.
 For example, a radius of 1,000,000 microseconds means the server is absolutely confident that the true time is within one second of the reported time.
 The server proves freshness of its response as follows.
 The client's request contains a nonce which the server incorporates into its signed response.
-The client can verify the server's signatures and - provided that the nonce has sufficient entropy - this proves that the signed response could only have been generated after the nonce.
+The client can verify the server's signatures and
+- provided that the nonce has sufficient entropy - this proves that the signed response could only have been generated after the nonce.

 # The Guarantee

 A Roughtime server guarantees that a response to a query sent at t1, received at t2, and with timestamp t3 has been created between the transmission of the query and its reception.
 If t3 is not within that interval, a server inconsistency may be detected and used to impeach the server.
-The propagation of such a guarantee and its use of type synchronization is discussed in (#integration-into-ntp).
+The propagation of such a guarantee and its use of type synchronization is discussed in {{integration-into-ntp}}.
 No delay attacker may affect this: they may only expand the interval between t1 and t2, or of course stop the measurement in the first place.

 # Message Format {#message-format}